A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory: -matrix in Efimov representation

 The increase in the number of primary fields is also a related generalization.
 For instance, one can consider $O(N)$-symmetrical model.
 All the fields $\varphi_{1},\ldots,\varphi_{N}$ in the interaction should be dispatch to the exponent:

 This correspondence between the amount of different ``building blocks'' in the action and the amount of Fourier variables will get an important holographic interpretation in the future.

 At the end of the excursus to the zoology of permitted interactions let us notice one exotic but interesting case.
-The theory presented in this paper allows us to consider field theories in which the interaction action occurs not in the exponent but as an argument of some arbitrary function $f$ with good convergence properties.
-However we need to know its Taylor series.
-The following equalities demonstrate that:
+The theory presented in this paper allows us to consider field theories in which the interaction action occurs not in the exponent but as an argument of some arbitrary function $f$ with good convergence properties. \emph{It is important that such a function can be represented by a Taylor series converging to it in some vicinity of zero.} One can consider entire function as an example.
+The following equalities demonstrate this:

-In conclusion of this brief introduction let us also notice that we will often illustrate final results in terms of the sine-Gordon field theory:
+In conclusion of this brief introduction let us also notice that we will often illustrate final results in terms of the sine-Gordon field theory (in this theory the parameter $\alpha\in\mathbb{R}$ is assumed to be fixed):

 Such approach does not influence the general character of the obtained results.
 It is enough to note that in the expression (\ref{ch2-eq10}) the dimension of spacetime $D$ is arbitrary although only $D=2$ case is often found in the literature (see \cite{polyakov1987gauge} or \cite{samuel1978grand}).